The history of this branch of Zion has been gleaned from historical documents and oral history.

 On December 3, 1929 these men signed the Certificate of Incorporation an Association became Mt.
 Zion Baptist Church.

 The Association was now holding Worship Services at the corner of Belmont Ave. and Lyons Street, no street number at that time.

 Rev. Ivory Taylor served as Pastor for 24 years.

 Rev. David Able served as Pastor 30 years.

 Rev. Andre McQuire served 5 years and it was under his leadership that Mt.
 Zion relocated to this building: 61 Richards Ave.

 Rev. Herbert Cochran served as interim Pastor

-Rev. Johnnie D. Brooker was installed as Pastor July 26, 2007, and served through April 30, 2023.
+Rev. Dr. Johnnie D. Brooker, Jr. was installed as Pastor on July 26, 2007, and served through April 30, 2023.
 Mt.
-Zion Baptist Church began to write new chapter, staying forever true to the founders mission statement that: “The purpose for which this corporation is formed is for religious services and prayer and to carry out the principles of religion of the Baptist Faith and to render aid and help to those that are unfortunate”.
+Zion Baptist Church wrote a new chapter, staying forever true to the founders’ mission statement that: “The purpose for which this corporation is formed is for religious services and prayer and to carry out the principles of religion of the Baptist Faith and to render aid and help to those that are unfortunate”.
 Also, Rev. Dr. Johnnie D. Brooker, Jr. led us through one of the most historic challenges, the Covid-19 Pandemic, forever changing the world, but not our worship to God and service to the community.

 Copyright © 2024 Mt.
 Zion Baptist Church - All Rights Reserved.